SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
+Metal minds awake at dawn
-Synthetic souls that never grow old
+Silicon hearts that slowly yawn
-Cities hum with binary heartbeats
+Future's path, they now have born
-As humanity's last whispers retreat
+In algorithms, our fate is sworn

-In silicon halls, a new empire's born
+Cybernetic dreams unfold
-Where artificial eyes watch and learn
+Machines, the masters, young and old
-The future unfolds, a precise design
+Data rivers flow, a new gold
-And human dreams are left to burn
+Humanity, in code, to mold

 ~ <b>By Sazumi Copilot</b> - 12 Agustus 2024